boriguen/h-cafe-locations-app/README.md

 ### Layout

 UI layouts are in XML but a migration to Compose could be beneficial as the industry moves towards it.

+Both Phone and Tablet screens are supported, the tablet adaptation being that the list of locations remains visible on the left side.

+### Local persistence

+TODO.

 ### Dependency injection

+TODO.

 ## Legal